 Learning how to maintain your RV doesn’t have to be a monumental task.
 Join RV Expert, Ian Baker, as he runs through the simple basics of RV maintenance in under four minutes.
 Or, use our outline below to make sure you’ve covered all your bases.

-Properly maintaining your RV is the most important thing you can do to keep it running and help retain its value.
-It is recommended to follow the manufacturer’s owner’s manual to see exactly what you should do to keep your RV in top condition.
-You can always schedule an appointment with a Certified RV Technician at one of our many Camping World locations.
+Follow the manufacturer’s owner’s manual to see exactly what you should do to keep your RV in top condition.
+You can always schedule an appointment with a certified RV service technician at one of our many Camping World locations.

 Like cars, RVs need their oil and filters changed at regular intervals.
 This is necessary to keep your engine running properly and if left undone could eventually cause your engine to seize.
 This could cost you as much as $10,000.
 Most manufacturers suggest an oil change every 3,000 to 4,500 miles, but you should check your owner’s manual for advice on your specific vehicle.

 Replacing the air, fuel, coolant and hydraulic filters in your RV should also be done regularly.
 Damage costing upwards of $2,500 could result from increased fuel usage or overheating issues with the cooling system and oxidization in the hydraulic system.